albeertito7/init-sphinx/README.rst

 And remember to add a `toctree` directive at the end of `index.rst` including the new files.

 > Note: documents outisde `toctree` will result in **WARNING**.

+## Where to go from here
+This are the first steps to create a documentation project with Sphinx.
+To continue learning more, check out the rest of the documentation.